 The preference is to to sell everything together as one lot but it could be divided into eras, men’s, women’s, summer, winter, day-wear, evening-wear, bridal, children’s, formal, shoes, hats or accessories for example.

+They are not for sale individually at the moment.
 Mabs closed years ago so there are no staff to send photos, search, measure and fit or space to do it.
-There are no mirrors or change rooms.